Can Thumb-Sucking Affect My Child’s Teeth?

 Breaking the Habit:

-There are a variety of ways to help your child stop sucking their thumb:
+There are a variety of ways to help your child break this habit:

-• Positive Reinforcement – By praising and rewarding your child for not sucking their thumb, can create a positive association between the two and help your child break their habit.
+• Positive Reinforcement: Praising and rewarding your child for not sucking their thumb can create a positive association between the two and help your child break their habit.

-Thumb-sucking is generally harmless in the early years of your child’s life; however, if the habits are prolonged or vigorous, it can affect their dental health and speech development.
+Thumb-sucking is harmless in the early years; however, prolonged or vigorous habits can affect their dental health and speech development.
 By working with your child and consulting your dentist, you can help ensure their oral health remains healthy and can help find treatment if their teeth need correcting.
-If you are looking for a dentist to speak to or a dentist for your child, feel free to contact us today!
+If you’re looking for a dentist to speak to or for your child, contact us today!